 Yes, but relatively slowly!
 Over the next 15 years (ending 2030), the number of STC’s (Government rebates) that are awarded for solar power installations is reducing by a factor of 1/15 at the end of each year.
 This may equate to only $100-$200 per year in lost certificates.

 All electricity retailers will pay you for your exported power, but usually in the order of 5 – 10 cents for unit of energy (kWh) for installations after 2011.
 Be sure to check with your current energy retailer and shop around for a better deal if you are not happy as some offers from electricity retailers are better than others in terms of the ‘peak’ electricity rate, supply charges and also the feed-in tariff rate.

 Most 2 kW to 5 kW systems are normally installed within one or two days.
 Some larger systems can take a few days, however installation on houses with a tin roof normally involve faster installation than houses with a tile roof.
 After installation, your energy retailer may take some weeks to reconfigure / install your bi-directional smart meter and providing grid connection approval.
 Grid connection is done entirely by the energy retailer and can take up to 8 weeks.

 In the case of solar power, the number of panels you choose depends on:

-No. The panels are specifically designed and certified to withstand impacts harsh weather such as large hailstones.
+No. The panels are specifically designed and certified to withstand impacts harsh weather such as hailstones.
 The aluminium frames are anodized for extra durability and long life.
 A direct lightning strike is about the only weather likely to create significant damage to a solar power system.